 Here's an explanation of how this script works.
-The constrained nonlinear optimizer is the function $fmincon(@(var)objective_func(var),initguess,A,b,C,d,lowerbound,upperbound)$ you like - the variables are specified as a vector that we will call w.
-In our example, the vector is [x, y].
+The constrained nonlinear optimizer is the function fmincon(@(var)objective func(var), initguess, A, b, C, d, lowerbound, upperbound)

 1. The 'objective_func' specifies the function to be minimized.
 The solution calculated by the function must always be a real number.
-It can be a function of as many (real valued) variables as
+It can be a function of as many (real valued) variables as you like - the variables are specified as a vector that we will call w.
+In our example, the vector is [x, y].

 - 2. The 'initial guess' is a vector, which must provide an initial estimate for the solution w.
-If possible, the initial guess should satisfy any constraints. - 3.
-The arguments 'A' and 'b' are used to specify any constraints that have the form $\mathbf{A}\mathbf{x} \leq \mathbf{b}$, where \mathbf{A} is a matrix, and \mathbf{b} is a vector.
-If there are no constraints like this you can put in blank vectors, i.e. just type [] in place of both \mathbf{A} and \mathbf{b} . - 4.
+If possible, the initial guess should satisfy any constraints. - The arguments 'A' and 'b' are used to specify any constraints that have the form Ax ≤ b, where A is a matrix, and b is a vector.
+If there are no constraints like this you can put in blank vectors, i.e. just type [] in place of both A and b. - 4.
 The arguments C and d enforce constraints of the form Cw = d.
 Again, if these don't exist in your problem you can enter [] in place of C and d. - 5.
-The lowerbound and upperbound variables enforce constraints of the form $\mathbf{w}{min} \leq \mathbf{w} \leq \mathbf{w}{max}$, where lowerbound is the lowest admissible value for the solution, and upperbound is the highest admissible value for the solution.
+The lowerbound and upperbound variables enforce constraints of the form $\mathbf{w}{\min} \le \mathbf{w} \le \mathbf{w}{\max}$, where lowerbound is the lowest admissible value for the solution, and upperbound is the highest admissible value for the solution.